 Come to the Tahoe Mountain Sports Sales Rep Sample Sale

 Saturday of Memorial Day weekend is your best chance to score some of the best deals on skis, boots, bindings, footwear, outerwear and more.
-There will be sales reps from Camelbak, Kuhl, Black Diamond, Icebreaker, Brooks Range, Leki, Faction, Ojai, Craft and more set up in the parking lot of the Safeway shopping center in Truckee selling their samples from Fall 2017 so you can get the newest styles before anyone else.
+There will be sales reps from Salomon, Ortovox, Deuter, Jetboil, Camelbak, Kuhl, Black Diamond, Icebreaker, Brooks Range, Leki, Faction, Marmot, ExOfficio, Scott Bikes, Thule, Bolle and more set up in the parking lot of the Safeway shopping center in Truckee selling their samples so you can get the newest styles before anyone else.
 It’s also a benefit for the Auburn Ski Club so you can feel good about a portion of your purchase going to this local group.

 Take a Hike

-With all the snow this year finding a hiking trail without snow will be a bit challenging.
-Lucky for you I did some research and have the beta on where to hike with limited snow although definitely plan on some wet and muddy conditions.
-Click the links for more information and trail maps.
+In the spring it can be hard to find a hiking trail without snow or not too muddy.
+So I did some research and have the beta on where to go hiking early in the season.
+Click the links below for more information and trail maps.

 - Martis Valley – is a flat loop around beautiful Martis Valley, highlights include incredible views of surrounding snowcapped mountains, mountain meadows, wildflowers and flowing streams.
 This is one of my favorite places to go for early season hiking and trail running.